-Note: this isn't always necessary.
-Try it without UPnP first.
+Note: Thank heaven this isn't always necessary for VPN.
+Definitely try it without UPnP first.

 e.
 Bandwidth limiting per user, can be done by means of QoS.
 This is rather complicated, although Tomato has done its best to make it as easy as possible for you.
 That's why I've dedicated the rest of this page (item 5) to the simple yet brilliant solution that Tomato has for QoS.